Is European Myopia Towards Russia Damaging Its Ability To Recover Its Economies?

 Sports

 Sports of course were one of the first activities to fall.
 Russia, after hosting an excellent 2018 tournament, were subsequently barred from completing their 2022 World Cup soccer finals rounds (they were on track to qualify) and are completely excluded from the 2026 event.
 The Olympics, likewise, has completed its past two Games without Russian athletes, which somewhat diminishes the competition.
 Are these ‘so easy to cancel’ attitudes really necessary?
 Or desirable?
 Is a Russian ballerina or concert pianist really a threat to European security?
-Is it really wise to cut off cultural and historical relations from a country that itself is part of European culture and history for hundreds of years in such a manner?
+Is it really wise to cut off cultural and historical relations from a country that itself has been part of European culture and history for hundreds of years in such a manner?
 Has any real contemplative thought gone into this?
 Or is it led by the fast reacting speed of internet opinion and distribution?
 These are debates that should be taking place.
 The problem in Europe is that when they are – the cancel culture harasses the organisers.
 Is this real freedom of expression?
 Freedom to voice one’s own opinion?

 Media